AugustWahlberg/Community-Science-Museum/README.md

 # Community Science Museum
 ![printscreen-csm](https://user-images.githubusercontent.com/91577070/172937244-ba91158f-8ce9-4b43-833b-24fcf46c6ed0.png)

-Website for local science museum
+Website for local science museum - Semester project 1, Noroff 2021

 ## Description
-In this project, I have created a website I have made website for the fictive customer Community Science Museum.
+This is my semester project for my first semester at Noroff.
+In this project, I have created a website for the fictive costumer Community Science Museum.
 The website is made to appeal to both kids (7-15 years) and families with young children.
+All illustrations and the logo are self made.

-You can add some bullet points if you'd like to:
+## Brief

-* item 1
+* Interpreation of task

 * item 2
 * item 3
 ## Built With